 Hare was the representative for Illinois’s 17th congressional district and was a Democrat.
 He served from 2007 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hare is shown as a purple triangle. (analysis methodology)
+Hare is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Hare sponsored bills primarily in these issue areas:

 Health (21%) Government Operations and Politics (19%) Education (16%) Armed Forces and National Security (16%) Labor and Employment (9%) Economics and Public Finance (7%) Social Welfare (7%) Transportation and Public Works (5%)

 - H.R.
 6262 (111th): Jobs Through Procurement Act